marko-js/marko/README.md

 ## Custom Tags and Attributes

-Raptor Templates supports extending the language with custom tags and attributes.
+Marko supports extending the language with custom tags and attributes.
 A custom tag or a custom attribute __must have at least one dash__ to indicate that is not part of the standard HTML grammar.

 Below illustrates how to use a simple custom tag: